lmzuccarelli/rust-image-mirror/README.md

 ![Badges](assets/flat.svg)

-This is a simple POC that mirrors ocp/okd release, operator and additional images in dockerv2 format (from a registry) to disk and from disk to mirror
+This is a simple POC that mirrors ocp release, operator and additional images from a registry to disk and from disk to mirror

 ## POC

 This is still a WIP.
-It will use the head of the defaultChannel (for operators) and specific release version only (for platform/release images)
+It will use the head of the defaultChannel (for operators) and uses bundle filtering for specfic versions of operators.

-I used a simple approach - Occam's razor

-- A scientific and philosophical rule that entities should not be multiplied unnecessarily (KISS)
-- Worked with a v2 images for the POC
-- only operators have been included for now
-- release and additional images are not implemented yet
+For platform release a specifc version and platform architecture is used (refer to example/imagesetconfig.yaml)

+**NB** To buid graph images (OSUS) and rebuilding catalogs there is a dependency on Podman, i.e Podman should be installed on the os where this binary is used

 ## Usage

+This assumes you have already installed Rust (refer to https://www.rust-lang.org/tools/install)

 Clone this repo